RTXteam/RTX-KG2/.github/ISSUE_TEMPLATE/build-kg2.md

 - [ ] Update code on kg2endpoint, then run setup-kg2-neo4j.sh if necessary
 - [ ] Load KG2 into Neo4J `RTX-KG2/tsv-to-neo4j.sh > ~/kg2-build/tsv-to-neo4j.log 2>&1`
 - [ ] Update kg2-versions.md
+- [ ] create a new DNS CNAME record with CNAME `kg2endpoint-kg2-X-Y.rtx.ai` pointing to the hostname for the Neo4j endpoint (which might be something like `kg2endpoint3.rtx.ai`).
 - [ ] Update version numbers of upstream knowledge sources, for the new version of KG2 in `kg2-versions.md` (see Cypher command below).

 Example Cypher to get versions of many of the knowledge sources in a specific build of KG2pre: